Mogao Caves: The Library Cave

 Picture of Cave 16, by Aurel Stein in 1907, with manuscripts piled up beside the entrance to Cave 17, the Library Cave, which is to the right in this picture.

-Cave 17 discovered by Wang Yuanlu in the early 1900s came to be known as the Library Cave.
+Cave 17, discovered by Wang Yuanlu in the early 1900s, came to be known as the Library Cave.
 It is located off the entrance leading to cave 16 and was originally used as a memorial cave for a local monk Hongbian on his death in 862.
 Hongbian, from a wealthy Wu family, was responsible for the construction of cave 16, and the Library Cave may have been used as his retreat in his lifetime.
 The cave originally contained his statue which was moved to another cave when it was used to keep manuscripts, some of which bear Hongbian's seal.
 A large number of documents dating from 406 to 1002 were found in the cave, heaped up in closely packed layers of bundles of scrolls.
 In addition to the 1,100 bundles of scrolls, there were also over 15,000 paper books and shorter texts, including a Hebrew penitential prayer (selichah) (see Dunhuang manuscripts).
-It's estimated that 50,000 ancient documents were discovered inside on topics of literature, philosophy, art and medicine.
+An estimated 50,000 ancient documents were discovered inside, on topics ranging from literature to philosophy, art and medicine.
 The Library Cave also contained textiles such as banners, numerous damaged figurines of Buddhas, and other Buddhist paraphernalia.
 According to Stein who was the first to describe the cave in its original state:

 Heaped up in layers, but without any order, there appeared in the dim light of the priest's little lamp a solid mass of manuscript bundles rising to a height of nearly ten feet, and filling, as subsequent measurement showed, close on 500 cubic feet.
 The area left clear within the room was just sufficient for two people to stand in.